-Bec: I need a good tinted moisturiser in my life (we’re currently working on one for Ultra Violette) but for now I’m going to pretend we have one that’s a mix between Queen Screen and Kosas Tinted Face Oil (plus I would use Queen Screen all over my body for complete protection from the elements).
+Bec: I need a good tinted moisturizer in my life (we’re currently working on one for Ultra Violette) but for now I’m going to pretend we have one that’s a mix between Queen Screen and Kosas Tinted Face Oil (plus I would use Queen Screen all over my body for complete protection from the elements).
 I would grab my Lancôme mascara, and normally I’d say blush, but I think I would rather a juicy lip balm so I’ll pack Sheen Screen in Peach.
-I could use it for moisturising cuticles and as a liquid blush if I needed.
+I could use it for moisturizing cuticles and as a liquid blush if I needed.

-GRAZIA: Favourite SPF formula?
+GRAZIA: Favorite SPF formula?

 GRAZIA: Best treatment out there?